alexfernandez/alexfernandez.github.io/2021/understanding-quantum-entropy.md

 ![Finally, a large splotch (which merges with its surroundings) is 20.9 KB.](pics/understanding-quantum-splotch.png "Merging splotch")

 This sequence is an artistic illustration of how entropy works.
-And yet physical systems often follow the same pattern: a classical example of growing entropy is a drop of fluid diffusing in another fluid inside a larger tank.
+And yet physical systems often follow the same pattern.
+A classical example of growing entropy is a drop of fluid diffusing in another fluid inside a larger tank.
-The drop is smeared until it is diffused into the containing fluid, which is when entropy is maximized.
+The drop is smeared until it is diffused into the containing fluid, which is when the entropy of the combined system drop + fluid is maximized.

 So, in short: entropy is just information.
 As systems evolve, their entropy always grows, and the amount of information needed to describe them also grows.

+## Quantum Entropy

 As you may know already, Newton's classical equations of movement are symmetric in time: when time is reversed they work perfectly well.